Snappability and singularity-distance of pin-jointed body-bar frameworks: Conclusion

-\paragraph{Acknowledgments.} The research is supported by grant P\,30855-N32 of the Austrian Science Fund FWF as well as by project F77 (SFB ``Advanced Computational Design'', subproject SP7).
-Moreover, the author thanks Miranda Holmes-Cerfon for providing the data of the four-horn example discussed in Section \ref{sec:FH}.
+{\bf Acknowledgments.} The author is supported by grant P\,30855-N32 of the Austrian Science Fund FWF as well as by project F77 (SFB ``Advanced Computational Design'', subproject SP7).
+Moreover, the author thanks Miranda Holmes-Cerfon for providing the data of the four-horn example discussed in Appendix \ref{sec:FH}.
 Further thanks to Aditya Kapilavai for his help in outsourcing some of the Bertini computations.